 Pharmacists are helping to meet the nation’s primary care needs.
 Pharmacists with advanced training are moving into fields—such as clinical and translational science, drug development and regulation, health policy, and pharmacoeconomics—where their expanded expertise has tremendous potential to benefit patient care and health outcomes in unprecedented ways.

-To encourage you to assume these roles, the curriculum is intentionally designed to create a path for you to pursue advanced training past the UCSF PharmD degree: a pharmacy residency, fellowship, or an advanced degree program in another field (PhD, MPH, JD, MS).
+We encourage you to assume these roles.
+Our graduates are ready to build on their pharmacy expertise through advanced training past the UCSF PharmD degree: a pharmacy residency, fellowship, or an advanced degree program in another field (PhD, MPH, JD, MS).

 In some instances, our graduates unite the advanced degrees they hold upon entering the PharmD program with their newly earned UCSF PharmD degrees, but most pursue advanced training after graduation.